offici5l/offici5l.github.io/code.md

 ___

-This error occurs because the account has been banned from accessing the bootloader unlock service.
-It usually happens due to the use of modified tools or an outdated version of MiUnlockTool.
-Ensure you are always using a version higher than 1.5.1.

-The error can also occur for other reasons.
-In short, Xiaomi's servers may have detected unusual activity or strange usage of the account, such as sending unauthorized requests to the server.
-This could lead to your Xiaomi account being restricted from using the bootloader unlocking feature.
+The account has been banned or restricted from accessing the bootloader unlock service because Xiaomi's servers detected suspicious or abnormal activity or requests ... to their servers.
+This is due to security reasons related to Xiaomi's protection measures...

 Solution: Sometimes, simply enabling "Find Device" in settings can resolve the issue.